 What, transcripts don’t have to have grades assigned?
 That’s right!
 Please do not “fake” grades for your child if you do not assign them.
-If you do assign As or Bs or 85%s or whatever, that’s fine, as long as you know it’s not a requisite to include that information.
+If you do assign As or Bs or 85 percents or whatever, that’s fine, as long as you know it’s not a requisite to include that information.

 If you don’t already create grades, your homeschool uses what is known in transcript-ese as the mastery approach.
-That’s somewhat like grading on a pass/fail scale, but really is more like saying, “We work on a subject until my child understands it at the appropriate level, so the very fact that it’s on the transcript means the grade would, in essence, be 100%.”
+That’s somewhat like grading on a pass/fail scale, but really is more like saying, “We work on a subject until my child understands it at the appropriate level, so the very fact that it’s on the transcript means the grade would, in essence, be 100 percent.”

 When you talk to college admissions counselors and employers who are curious about a grade-point average, you can simply say “Our homeschool uses the mastery approach, so we do not consider a course complete until the material is mastered at the appropriate level.”
 That works very well.
-(And if they need a number grade, which few will, you can in good conscience tell them 100%.
+(And if they need a number grade, which few will, you can in good conscience tell them 100 percent.
 I have done this and no one cared; they literally just had to type in a number into an automated form and needed some digit-based answer.)